Mille-feuille

 Three layers of dark-caramelised puff pastry sandwiching cold vanilla pastry cream, glazed on top in white fondant with chocolate feathering — the technical patisserie benchmark.

 Mille-feuille ('thousand leaves') is documented in 17th-century French cookbooks but its modern Parisian form codified in the 19th century — Marie-Antoine Carême in 1815 specified the three-pastry, two-cream layout, and the fondant-feathering technique was perfected by Adolphe Seugnot's Paris pâtisserie in the 1860s.
-The American 'Napoleon' is the same dessert; it acquired the name in late-19th-century New York after Italian Napolitano pastries (no relation to the emperor).
+The American 'Napoleon' is the same dessert; the name is a corruption of the French 'napolitain' (Neapolitan), since the pastry's lineage traces to Naples; the word sounds like 'Napoleon' and was mistaken for the emperor, to whom it has no relation.
 Today every classical French patisserie has a mille-feuille and the quality of theirs is the proxy for the quality of everything else.

 Cross-section reveals six bands: three thin amber-mahogany pastry, two snow-white cream, one glassy fondant top with feathered chocolate stripes.
 First bite: the top pastry shatters audibly, the cream is cold and silky-vanilla, the second pastry is more pliable from contact with cream, the bottom pastry is the crunchiest.
 Done badly the cream slides out of the sides; the patisserie test is whether the slice holds its rectangle for a full minute on the plate.